Mazda MX-5 Car Lease

 The MX-5 is probably Mazda’s most iconic model.
 Available as a convertible or coupe, it’s a car that’s very highly regarded in the motoring world.
 Great looks and standard features that include alloy wheels, air conditioning, PAS, and electric and heated door mirrors await you in this car.
 Call us today for your Mazda MX-5 contract hire option.

-5-litre unit and the 160PS 2.
-0-litre powerplant – seem to offer modest performance stats on paper.
+So what’s it like to drive?
+Well, MX-5 motoring has never been all about ultimate power – and it still isn’t.
+The two SKYACTIVE-G petrol engines on offer – a 131PS 1.5-litre unit and the 160PS 2.0-litre powerplant – seem to offer modest performance stats on paper.
 On the road though, a real roadster experience awaits, this MK4 model feeling sharper and more eager through the turns thanks to a dietary development programme which has seen over 100kgs trimmed from the kerbweight.
-The freshly-developed electric power steering system plays its part too, offering great feedback between rubber and road and ensuring that you’re encouraged to make the very most from performance on offer that sees this 2.
-0-litre model make 62mph from rest in 7.
-3s en route to 133mph.
+The freshly-developed electric power steering system plays its part too, offering great feedback between rubber and road and ensuring that you’re encouraged to make the very most from performance on offer that sees this 2.0-litre model make 62mph from rest in 7.3s en route to 133mph.

 Users of this variant get the option of paying extra for this top ‘Sport’ version which gets a few extra dynamic aids – sports suspension, stiffer Bilstein dampers and a limited slip differential for extra traction.
 You don’t really need any of this though, to have fun in this car.
 Indeed, when it comes to suspension, the suppler set-up of the standard models is arguably preferable.
 The wonderfully incisive short-shift SKYACTIV-MT six-speed manual transmission is another key contributor to the whole experience - which is just as well as you’ll be shunting the stubby lever around the ‘box rather a lot to get the most out of those revvy little engines.